esy/esy/docs/faqs.md

 ## Why doesn't Esy support Dune operations like opam file generation or copying of JS files in the source tree?

+TLDR; If you're looking to generate opam files with Dune, use `esy dune build <project opam file>`.
+For substitution, use `esy dune substs`.

 Any build operation is recommended to be run in an isolated sandboxed environment where the sources are considered immutable.
 Esy uses sandbox-exec on MacOS to enforce a sandbox (Linux and Windows are pending).
 It is always recommended that build commands are run with `esy b ...` prefix.
 For this to work, esy assumes that there is no inplace editing of the